meredithcook/meredithcook.github.io/_posts/2024-05-13-fourteen-random-thoughts-about-motherhood.md

 **14)** The common thread in it all, though, is this: God is sovereign and His grace is sufficient for each day.
 He loves my kids more than me and He loves them perfectly.
 So I can raise my kids with hope and in His truth, knowing that they are a gift from Him to steward to the best of my ability.

+---
+*In lieu of comments, please [contact me](https://www.meredithcook.net/contact/) with questions or feedback.*

 <sub>Photo by <a href="https://unsplash.com/@benjaminmanley?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Benjamin Manley</a> on <a href="https://unsplash.com/photos/woman-between-two-childrens-sitting-on-brown-wooden-bench-during-daytime-QkflfhJn1KA?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a></sub>

 *In lieu of comments, please [contact me](https://www.meredithcook.net/contact/) with questions or feedback.*